LNR Juniors: Competition Team

 Sundays: Generally we will only meet for races on Sundays (CXC Junior Cup)

-• July Camp in Park City, Utah Friday July 25th – Saturday August 2nd (9 days).
+July Camp in Frisco, Colorado Friday July 24th – Saturday August 1st (9 days).
 Airfare not included in camp registration fee.
-Please book tickets to SLC landing by 2:30pm on Friday July 25th and departing after 1pm on Saturday August 2nd.
-Recommended flights here at this link.
+Please book tickets to Denver landing by 2pm on Friday July 24th and departing after 1pm on Saturday August 1st.

-• Thanksgiving On Snow Camp in Silverstar British Columbia (8 days).
-Sunday Nov 23rd – Sunday Nov 30th.
-Airfare not included in camp registration fee, recommended flights will be sent out to book in June 2025.
+Thanksgiving On Snow Camp in Silverstar British Columbia (8 days).
+Sunday Nov 22nd – Sunday Nov 29th.
+Airfare not included in camp registration fee, recommended flights will be sent out in June 2025.
+Must be at least 14 years old to travel with LNR.
+Families with skiers 13 and younger are encouraged to book their own travel and housing to Silverstar and can join LNR for the skiing sessions.

-**note for Park City, Utah Camp- athletes need to be signed up for one additional LNR Training Camp and LNR Comp Team in order to participate**
+**note for Frisco Colorado Camp- athletes need to be signed up for one additional LNR Training Camp and LNR Comp Team in order to participate**

 World-Class Tradition